Reach for the Top , Class 9, SEBA, All Textual Questions & Exercises

 1. Why was the ‘holy man’ who gave Santosh’s mother his blessings surprised?

-Answer: He was surprised because Santosh’s grandmother requested blessings for a daughter, whereas most people ask for a
+Ans.The holy man was surprised because Santosh’s grandmother requested a blessing for a daughter, whereas in their society, everyone usually wanted a son.

-2. Give an example showing Santosh was not ready to accept anything unreasonable.
+2. Give an example to show that even as a young girl Santosh was not ready to accept anything unreasonable.

 3. Why was Santosh sent to the local school?